 Dr. Adam Friedman, the interim chair of dermatology at the George Washington University School of Medicine & Health Sciences, told USA Today that anyone concerned about getting a staph infection could prevent them by practicing good hygiene.

 One of the best ways to avoid a staph infection, regardless of face masks, also happens to be the most effective way of protecting yourself from COVID-19: frequent and thorough hand washing.
-Also, make sure to clean your mask if possible.
+Also, make sure to clean your mask if possible (and dispose of them in a way that hopefully won’t harm the environment).

 Read more on coronavirus face coverings: